 These two new parameters are used to instruct sqlite3 to not do some of the fancy optimizations that your code won't be sophiticated enough to perform.
 Example call to connect:

 conn = connect("test.db", timeout=0.1, isolation_level=None)

 There are times when your code should raise an exception (see https://docs.python.org/3/tutorial/errors.html).
 The type and message of the exception don't matter (and will never matter in any project).
 But, not raising an exception when expected will fail the test case.

 These tests should pass if you completed Project 3.
 They should pass automatically at the start of the project.
 If these fail, you've made a regression (you have broken previously functional code).

 These tests check that your code accepts multiple connections to the same database (only one database per test in this project).
-The instructor's Project 3 solution already passes these tests, but your solution may not without some modification.
-By default, statements autocommit, so no need to handle transaction relevant code yet.

 You need to implement the CREATE and DROP table commands.
 The CREATE TABLE command you have already implemented, but there's one minor addition.
 Your code should raise an exception if a CREATE TABLE statement attempts to make a table that already exists.